enthus1ast/nimja/readme.md

 Importing func/proc/macro from a file
 ------------------------------------

-Importing works like any other ordinary Nimja templates with `ìmportnwt`.
+Importing works like any other ordinary Nimja templates with `ìmportnimja`.
 Good practice is to define procs with the "whitespacecontrol":

 myMacros.nimja